alfianAH/pong-game/README.md

 4. And finally it will be cloned to your computer.
 5. Open it with Unity (Recommended Unity 2019.3)

+## How to play
+1. Player 1's movements are "W" Key (for up), "S" Key (for down), and Space Key (for ultimate skill)
+2. Player 2's movements are UpArrow Key (for up), DownArrow Key (for down), and LeftArrow Key (for ultimate skill)
+3. You can see game's debug info when you press  "Toggle Debug Info" button.

 ## Example game

 ![Gameplay](/Images/pong.jpg)